Artistic License – History

 - The serial "Four to Doomsday" has the Maya civilization being twice as old, or more, as it actually was.

 - "City of Death" has a doozy — even when the episode aired, people were pointing out that life began on Earth about 3-4 billion (thousand million) years ago, not 400 million.
 Given a lovely Hand Wave from producer Graham Williams:

 "The good Doctor makes the odd mistake or two but I think an error of 3,600 million years is pushing it!
 His next edition of the Encyclopedia Galactica will provide an erratum."

 - In the season 4 episode The Next Doctor, the date is explicitly said to be December 24, 1851.
 There is a splendid full moon that night and early that morning — though on that precise day, the moon was actually a waxing quarter.

-This is justified because no one could possibly know that without having to look it up.
-Oh, and Rule Of Cool, I guess.
-Also in that episode, references to "The Salem Witches"...as if all the accused in Salem actually identified as witches (or even wiccans).
+- An episode has a case where a crucial piece of evidence are the bones of a Salem witch, stolen from her grave, despite the fact that the Salem residents executed for witchcraft were just dumped outside town, and were never given proper graves.
+A memorial was erected many years later, far from anywhere significant when the events happened.
+Also in this episode, references to "The Salem Witches"...as if all the accused in Salem actually identified as witches (or even wiccans).
 Apparently Bones missed the entire point of that event in history, that ordinary people were falsely accused.
 There were no "Salem Witches", that's the point.